yulanguo/Naive-Bayes-Project/README.md

 ### Main.py

-This script evaluates the performance of the classifier:

 - Loads full dataset from `alldata.txt`
 - Trains the classifier on the first 12,478 samples
 - Classifies the remaining samples